 The vitamin B complex is a group of eight vitamins your body needs in tiny amounts.
-These vitamins include thiamin, riboflavin, niacin, pantothenic acid, folate, vitamins B-6, B-12 and biotin.
+These vitamins include thiamin, riboflavin, niacin, pantothenic acid, folate, vitamins B6, B12 and biotin.
 They are water-soluble vitamins, which means that your body is unable to store them and that you must get them daily in your diet for your body to function properly.

-In addition to helping your body convert the food you eat into energy, vitamin B-12 is also needed to make DNA, RNA and red blood cells.
-A 2013 study published in Medicinski Glaski found an association between overweight and obesity and low vitamin B-12 levels.
-The authors of the study suggest routine testing of vitamin B-12 levels for those who struggle with their weight, supplementing as needed.
+In addition to helping your body convert the food you eat into energy, vitamin B12 is also needed to make DNA, RNA and red blood cells.
+A 2013 study published in Medicinski Glaski found an association between B12 deficiency and weight gain.
+The authors of the study suggest routine testing of vitamin B12 levels for those who struggle with their weight, supplementing as needed.

 Thiamin and Weight

 Thiamin plays an important role in helping to normalize appetite.
-While this is important to note, the authors of the 2015 study suggest that more research is needed to better understand why obese individuals may be deficient in thiamine, and whether this has any correlation to weight loss.
+While this is important to note, the authors of the 2015 study suggest that more research is needed to better understand why individuals with obesity may be deficient in thiamin and whether this deficiency has any correlation to weight loss.

 Food sources of B vitamins include grains, meat, eggs, beans and leafy greens.
 These foods are not only rich in these essential water-soluble vitamins, but are also low in calories and are a healthy component of any weight-loss plan.

-- Medicinski Glasnik: Association of Vitamin B-12 With Obesity, Overweight, Insulin Resistance and Metabolic Syndrome, and Body Fat Composition; Primary Care-Based Study
+- Medicinski Glasnik: "Association of Vitamin B-12 With Obesity, Overweight, Insulin Resistance and Metabolic Syndrome, and Body Fat Composition; Primary Care-Based Study"

-- World Journal of Diabetes: Vitamin Paradox in Obesity: Deficiency or Excess?
+- World Journal of Diabetes: "Vitamin Paradox in Obesity: Deficiency or Excess?"